willfurnass/sheffield_hpc/sharc/software/apps/ansys.rst

     fluent 2d -i flnt.inp -g -t8 -sge -mpi=intel -rsh -sgepe mpi-rsh

 The script requests 8 cores using the MPI parallel environment ''mpi-rsh'' with a runtime of 30 mins and 1G of real memory per core.
 The Fluent input file is ''flnt.inp''.
-The ``mpi-rsh`` tight-integration parallel environment is required to run Ansys/Fluent using MPI.

 Installation notes